Claude Thornhill: Career

+Death and legacy

 Thornhill died of a heart attack in Caldwell, New Jersey, at the age of 56.
 In 1984, he was posthumously inducted into the Big Band and Jazz Hall of Fame.

 Compositions

-Thornhill's compositions included the standard "Snowfall", "I Wish I Had You", recorded by Billie Holiday and Fats Waller, "Let's Go", "Shore Road", "Portrait of a Guinea Farm", "Lodge Podge", "Rustle of Spring", "It's Time for Us to Part", "It Was a Lover and His Lass", "The Little Red Man", "Memory of an Island", and "Where Has My Little Dog Gone?"
+Thornhill's compositions included the standard "Snowfall", "I Wish I Had You", recorded by Billie Holiday and Fats Waller, "Let's Go", "Shore Road", "Portrait of a Guinea Farm", "Lodge Podge", "Rustle of Spring", "It's Time for Us to Part", "It Was a Lover and His Lass", "The Little Red Man", "Memory of an Island", and a big band arrangement of the folk song "Where Has My Little Dog Gone?"

 Cover versions of "Snowfall"

 Thornhill's 1941 piano composition "Snowfall", later had lyrics written by his wife, Ruth Thornhill.
 It has been recorded in vocal and non-vocal versions by the following artists: